0xd5A1/documents/tutorials/connect-your-wallet.md

 # Connect Your Wallet

-bStable currently supports connections from a variety of wallets.
+CStable currently supports connections from a variety of wallets.
 While tutorials are only currently available for MetaMask, there will be tutorials for more wallet types in the future.

 ### Step 1: Connect Your Metamask Wallet with BSC